Blog

 Documenting my journey through software engineering, embedded systems, and continuous learning.
 Each post explores practical challenges, design decisions, and lessons learned from building real systems.

-Beyond Busynness: Why Output Is Not Value
+Beyond Busyness: Why Output Is Not Value

 - Newport, Kim, Farley, Martin: different worlds, same conclusion